saylordotorg/course_ma001/MA001_Intro.md

 *   Unit 5 Practice Test
 *   **Final Exam**

 Note that you will only receive an official grade on your final exam.
 However, in order to adequately prepare for this exam, you will need to work through the homework, practice exams, and problem sets listed above.

-In order to &ldquo;pass&rdquo; this course, you will need to earn a 70% or higher on the timed, two-hour final exam.
+In order to “pass” this course, you will need to earn a 70% or higher on the timed, two-hour final exam.
 Your score on the exam will be tabulated as soon as you complete it.
 If you do not pass the exam, you may take it again.

 **Time Commitment:** This course should take you a total of **104 hours** to complete.
 Each unit includes a time advisory that